mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 * Manual logout and then it works at every login afterwards
-* Setup forced logout by default after the first login - and then it works at every login afterwards by: uncommenting cinnamon-session-quit --logout --force in /usr/share/customscripts z_login.sh Forced logout may have to be the norm in future wayland implementations I have not tested as muffin wayland at this time is exmperimental anyway.
+* Setup forced logout by default after the first login - and then it works at every login afterwards by: uncommenting cinnamon-session-quit --logout --force in /usr/share/customscripts z_login.sh Forced logout may have to be the norm in future wayland implementations I have not tested as muffin wayland at this time is experimental.

 -----------------------------------------------------------------------------------
 What Happens To The Cinnamon Desktop During An Apt Upgrade To The Library/Version ?